impartiality-facct2023/iclr2026/pages/OptiFluence ICLR 2026 Reviews.md

 	- Minor comments:
 	    1. The acronym ERM (Empirical Risk Minimization) is used without definition and should be introduced upon first mention.
 		- #response
-			- We have updated the manuscript to explain the model as the result of the empirical risk (loss) minim
+		- We have updated the manuscript to explain the model is achieved as the result of the minimization of the empirical loss.
 	- Sctachpad
 		- Note that our evaluation are done completely independent of our optimization.
 Unlike first party privacy audits, we just need to make sure that out canaries are sampled during training.
 Otherwise we use a standard privacy auditing framework.
 	- #### Questions